-At this time, Old Dominion has a great Growth Score of A, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Old Dominion has a great Growth Score of A, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Old Dominion has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of this revision has been net zero.
+Notably, Old Dominion has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.